 Chautauqua Tapestry was established in 2008 with a federal grant from the Substance Abuse and Mental Health Services Administration (SAMHSA), given to the Chautauqua County Department of Mental Hygiene to establish a system of care in Chautauqua County.
 After the initial success, SAMHSA has awarded more federal grants to fund the continuation of this work.
 The goals of the most recent expansion of the grant are to improve the mental health outcomes for children and youth, birth through 21, at risk for serious emotional disturbance (SED), and their families.

 The Mission of Chautauqua Tapestry

-Chautauqua Tapestry represents the weaving together of effective, appropriate and individualized supports and services that are accessible and comprehensive to meet the needs of youth with emotional and behavioral challenges and their families.
+Chautauqua Tapestry represents the weaving of effective, appropriate, and individualized supports and services that are accessible and comprehensive to meet the needs of youth with emotional and behavioral challenges and their families.

-An opportunity and challenge for Chautauqua County service and support providers to partner with youth who have emotional and behavioral challenges and with their families to create an accessible, responsive, appropriate and effective service delivery system.
+An opportunity and challenge for Chautauqua County service and support providers is to partner with youth with emotional and behavioral challenges and their families to create an accessible, responsive, appropriate, and effective service delivery system.